-38. Lab Safety
+21. Lab Safety

-(a) Failure to follow prescribed safety measures in the instructional labs, following at least one warning.
-(Offenses may include not wearing goggles or using careless techniques.)

-(b) Conduct in the instructional lab which endangers the safety of the student, other students, or the teacher.
+- Lab Safety 1 Failure to follow prescribed safety measures in the instructional labs, following at least one warning.
+(Offenses may include not wearing goggles or using careless techniques.) - Lab Safety 2 Conduct in the instructional lab which endangers the safety of the student, other students, or the teacher.